vageeshb/Automatr/JSAF/README.md

 ## How to Use ##
 * Create data file that hosts configuration, execution list and test cases.
-	* Refer data file in resources folder for reference
+	* Refer wiki on how to create test case file, which has the required format for execution
-* Provide data file path to main function
+* Provide data file path as the first argument
-* Run main
+* Execute main function or run the jar file
 * Result report is generated in reports folder

 ## Instructions ##
-* Reads excel file from /resources/ folder
+* Reads excel file containing test cases
+* Requires Selenium Grid to be set up (Looks for default port, i.e., 4444)
+* Executes the test cases specified in the 'Execution Manager' sheet
 * Can call standalone test case within another test case
 	* DRY Principle - Allows to reuse existing test case within another test case
 * Allows overiding the steps in standalone tests called within a test